ryland-mueller/ttpms/README.md

 # TTPMS (Tire Temperature and Pressure Monitoring System)
 Wireless Tire Temperature and Pressure Monitoring System using Bluetooth Low Energy on NRF52 platform with Zephyr RTOS.

-Developed for University of Calgary Schulich Racing for use in 2022 and beyond as a reimagining of the previous concept (https://github.com/lukegarland/ttpms) with digital sensors for faster and higher resolution data, longer battery life, and over-the-air tuning and configuration.
+Developed for University of Calgary Schulich Racing for use in 2022 and beyond as a reimagining of the previous concept (https://github.com/lukegarland/ttpms) with modern digital sensors for faster and higher resolution data, longer battery life, and over-the-air tuning and configuration.

 Notable hardware:
   -NRF52833 SoC